Categories

 Input

-• through (Data Table)
+• through (Data table)

 It is not compulsory to connect any object with this port.
 Any object connected at this port is delivered without any modifications to the output port.
 This operator can have multiple inputs.
 When one input is connected, another through input port becomes available which is ready to accept another input (if any).
 The order of inputs remains the same.
 The object supplied at first through input port of the Generate Macro operator is available at the first through output port.